 On any given day my responsibilities included: recommending a format for a children’s book about rescued Greyhounds; helping a beekeeper find a how-to book on building a top bar hive; or assisting a holocaust survivor in placing another order for his memoir – all published through Lulu.
 Every day was different.
 You never knew who would be on the other end of the phone, chat box, or email.
 But, what you did know, was that you were talking to someone who was doing something that they could not have done without Lulu.
 And that was pretty neat.

 Alas, as is the nature of the temp (and ninja), I eventually had to say goodbye.
 But, not before getting my very own nerf gun!
 And all the snacks I could fit in my bag (that was cool, right?).
+Still, I learned so much at Lulu in my short time here.

 Thank you to Lulu, the authors, readers, and creators.